jonathanhogg/flitter/docs/canvas3d.md

 the vertex.
 This matches the projection used by the `!sphere` primitive.
 You should not expect this to produce sensible results for a non-convex shape.

+`:plane`
+: This maps UV coordinates according to the *x* and *y* coordinates of each vertex.
+The lower and upper, axis-oriented bounds are calculated and the *x* and *y* values are mapped into the range $[0,1]$ with the origin being the lower left corner (viewed down the *z* axis).
+This mapping is intended for mapping with an orthographic projection, such as drawing a topographical map onto the surface of a 3D relief.
+As this mapping *only* uses the *x* and *y* coordinates, the underside will be a flipped version of the top, and the sides will be stretched versions of the edge pixels.

 :::{note}
 Note that correct spherical mapping requires a seam on the 0 longitude line where the texture wraps around from the right to the left side.
 Any faces that